tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 In the event of an explicit 'no' vote, the candidate may elect to appeal to the Tari Council.
 The Tari Council will consider the application of the candidate, and vote on the applicant's candidacy.
-The candidate will be approved if the Council decides in their favor with a supermajority (2/3).
-They will vote and publish their decision on admission within 10 business days, including reasoning and their view of the evidence in light of the standards in this document.
+The candidate will be approved if the Council decides in their favor with full unanimity.
+Any override vote must be completed within 10 business days, and must include publicly published reasoning for the override, and their view of the evidence in light of the standards in this document.
+Otherwise, the answer is 'no.'

 ### Rights Expansion